-Claire M. Hubbard Professor of Health and Environment
+Claire M. Hubbard Professor of Water, Climate and Health

 Department of Environmental, Agricultural, and Occupational Health

 University of Nebraska Medical Center